 A few miles south of Stoupa is Agios Nikolaos, a small pretty fishing village with a taverna lined harbour, plenty of accommodation options and a small Katerina’s Supermarket and a chemist.
 It has a tranquil, lazy feel about it.

 There is not much to actually see and do in Ag Nik so that makes it the perfect place to relax or as a base to explore the Mani.
-The restaurants are of the usual high standard but seemed to be a little more expensive than those in Stoupa.
+If you want to know where you can swim in Ag Nik click HERE.

 Although there are no ancient sites in the vicinity there are the remains of a large German WW2 Machine Gun emplacement just outside of the village towards Stoupa.
 I attempted to climb up to the entrance but in a rare flash of common sense I changed my mind as I was scrambling up the rock.

 The path to Stoupa